 The one striking lesson that the 2008 financial crisis has revealed is that human emotions have a profound impact on the financial markets.
 However, our conventional economic theories, including behavioural economics, have largely failed to take this into account.
-Thus, at the heart of the discipline of emotional finance is the recognition that human sentient agents are complex systems and needs to analysed in ways that are different from our conventional paradigm.
+Thus, at the heart of the discipline of emotional finance is the recognition that human sentient agents are complex systems which need to be analyzed in ways that are different from our conventional paradigm.

-On the 28th October 2013, The Economist’s Society is honoured to have Professor David Tuckett, who gave an insightful introduction to a new approach to understanding macroeconomics and financial stability.
+On the 28th October 2013, The Economist’s Society was honoured to have Professor David Tuckett, who gave an insightful introduction to a new approach to understanding macroeconomics and financial stability.
 Professor Tuckett, who is currently heading the UCL Centre for the Study of Decision-Making Uncertainty, is renowned for his pioneering work in the discipline of emotional finance.
 Through his talk, he emphasised that there is an urgent need to recognize the pivotal roles that animal spirits and uncertainty play in our economy, thereby providing a deeper understanding of our economy.
 Professor Tuckett started his talk by highlighting that economic modelling since 1970s has been idealist – deduction from axioms about how people ought to behave but with little adjustment to knowledge about actual decision-making or testing for empirical support.
 Through quoting Milton Friedman, Professor Tuckett alluded how conventional economics makes predictions based on the assumption that all rational people lead to the same conclusion, believing that there can be an over-arching model that represents our world.
-However, this axiom in modern economics is increasingly irrelevant.
+However, this axiom in economics is implausible in many modern contexts.
 This is a view that resonates with many leading economists and one that I personally share.
 In the book Beyond Mechanical Markets, economists Frydman and Goldberg expounded on how flawed it is to assume that markets act mechanically and economic change is fully predictable.
 Frydman and Goldberg argue that economists have pulled through the economic crisis with only minor tweaks to our economic theories and models, when there is urgent need to relook at the basic fundamentals.

-Building on what he said earlier, Professor Tuckett then stressed that the current financial crisis has been viewed too much of an intellectual crisis.
-Instead, we need to recognise that our economic models are fundamentally misguided because they disregard the importance that sentiments or animal spirits play in our economy.
+Building on what he said earlier, Professor Tuckett then stressed that the current financial crisis ought to provoke a deep intellectual crisis in economics.
+We need to recognise that our economic models are fundamentally misguided insofar as they disregard the importance that sentiments or animal spirits play in our economy.
 In my opinion, this is one of the most important lessons that we have derived from the past crises.
 In The Return of Depression Economics and the Crisis of 2008, Paul Krugman disconcertingly showed the profound role that confidence plays in fuelling a “self-fulfilling panic”.
 Krugman argued that market psychology is so crucial that expectations and market sentiments have become economic fundamentals.
 Hence, Professor Tuckett offered a strong justification to use new empirical methods to understand humans’ complex decision-making processes.
-Professor Tuckett moves on to illustrate the two key empirical methods used for his book Minding the Markets.
-The first method he used was interviews and ethnographies of 52 experienced money managers in the US, UK & Europe.
+Professor Tuckett moves on to discuss empirical methods.
+The first method used for his book Minding the Markets was interviews and ethnographies of 52 experienced money managers in the US, UK & Europe.
 He cautioned that such interviews do not draw valid conclusions about individual behaviour and motivation, but reveal consistent patterns that allow conclusions about the context of in which financial managers make decisions and the constraints this places on decision-makers.
-The next method is “big” text data analysis, which utilities algorithmic analysis of 14 million Reuters News Archive articles, Brokers Reports and Bank of England Market intelligence memos.
+A new method is “big” text data analysis, which utilities algorithmic analysis of 14 million Reuters News Archive articles, Brokers Reports and Bank of England Market intelligence memos.
 At this juncture, it would have been more impactful if Professor Tuckett had elucidated the degree of impact such empirical methods have in challenging and reassessing the fundamental assumptions of our economic models.